enterstudio/lycheejs-website/download/tutorial/app-server.md

 As you changed the server's implementation, you now have to restart it.
-Therefore you can either restart the `lycheejs-harvester` completely (which would be a shame resource-wise) or you can use the lycheeJS Ranger for that purpose.
+Therefore you can either restart the `lycheejs-harvester` completely (which would be a shame resource-wise) or you can use the lychee.js Ranger for that purpose.

 You can now execute `lycheejs-ranger` in a Terminal window and the native